influxdata/docs-v2/content/influxdb/cloud-iox/migrate-data/migrate-tsm-to-iox.md

 ---
-title: Migrate data from TSM and IOx in InfluxDB Cloud
+title: Migrate data from TSM to IOx in InfluxDB Cloud
 description: >
   To migrate data from a TSM-backed InfluxDB Cloud organization to an InfluxDB IOx-backed organization, query the data in time-based batches and write the queried data to an IOx bucket in your InfluxDB Cloud organization.
 menu:
   influxdb_cloud_iox:
     name: Migrate from TSM to IOx